bkshepherd/DaisySeedProjects/GuitarPedal1590b/README.md

 Updates include:
 1. Updated PCB layout to move some components farther away from the edges
-2. Swapped LED 1 & 2 placment to make Led 1 in the primary position
+2. Swapped the placement of Footswitches and LEDs for consistency with my other projects
 3. Updated code to make Footswitch 1 & Led 1 enable / disabe the effect

 ### Rev 3 - 3/29/2023